Tausty/Flag_Protocol/README.md

 123 = repeat last row
 321 = reset row
-312 = sender is done the grid, move on. if sent twice in a row means the whole thing is done.
+312 o 312 = sender is done the grid, move on. if sent twice in a row means the whole thing is done.

 receiver can send these back
 1 0 0 = received
 2 0 0 = repeat
-3 0 0 = im done
+3 0 0 = Are you in phase 1 or 2 (sender can then send 1 or 2 for each phase respectively)
 1 2 0 = reset row
 1 3 0 = i think somethings gone wrong, lets reset the the current 10x10